woodstone121/DeepCore/_posts/2017-04-27-Scaling_Object_Detection.md

     </tr>
 </table>

 This approach has other benefits as well.
 These include the ability to download and process multiple images at the same time.
 In fact, we can start processing tiles as soon as the first one loads without having to wait on the others to complete.
-Another benefit is that we can cache the tiles locally so that we don't have to download them again if we need to look at the same area.
+Another benefit is that we can cache the tiles locally, so that we don't have to download them again if we need to look at the same area.

 # The Edge Problem

-The tiling strategy seems like the way to go for scaling remote sensing applications, but it doesn't work for object detection.
+The tiling strategy seems like the way to go for scaling [Remote Sensing][remote_sensing] applications, but it doesn't work for object detection.
 The problem is that if an object spans multiple tiles, the detector will never get a chance to look at a whole object, so the object will not be detected.
 This issue can be somewhat mitigated by dividing images into large subset, but the problem still remains.
 The sliding window has to run over the whole image in order to guarantee not to miss anything.

 <table>
     <tr style="border: none; background-color: transparent;">